 - Development and piloting of a Stats Prep class in spring 2013.
 Denise Hum and Ray Lapuz have committed to the development of a Stats Prep course through 3CSN.
-There are 2 major models for the acceleration through transfer-level statistics classes and both options are under consideration.
-There are also faculty at Skyline College working on a pilot model also and this work is a collaborative effort.
+There are 2 major models for the acceleration through transfer-level statistics classes.
+After reviewing the options, we (in collaboration with faculty at Skyline College) developed a 1 semester Stats Prep class.
 Both CSU and UC systems have agreed to accept Statistics for transfer if preceded by a prep course and not Intermediate Algebra.
-This cleared the last hurdle to the development of this program. - o This class was offered this spring with Ray Lapuz as the instructor - Path to calculus.
+This cleared the last hurdle to the development of this program. - This class was offered the last two semesters with Ray Lapuz and Denise Hum as the instructors.
+We are hoping to expand the offerings of this path. - Path to calculus.
 With the development of the path to statistics, there will need to be considerable discussion about the path to calculus and ways to accelerate this pathway.
 A semester length combined MATH 120 and 130 was tried this semester funded by the Veteran's Bridge to Engineering grant.
 There has also been discussion by Michael Hoffman and Denise Hum about ways to streamline MATH 130 and MATH 222.
-These discussion will continue. - o This class was offered this spring with Denise Hum as the instructor
+These discussion will continue. - This class was offered the last two semesters with Denise Hum as the instructor